craftercms/marketo-plugin/readme.md

 # Setup

-After the plugin has been installed you can create Market Form components and add them to your pages.
+After the plugin has been installed you can create Marketo Form components and add them to your pages.